opea-project/Enterprise-RAG/src/comps/llms/impl/model_server/vllm/README.md

   }
 }
 ```
 ### 🚀 2.
-Deploy vLLM Service with OPEA LLM Microservice using Docker Compose (Option 2)
+Deploy vLLM Service with LLM Microservice using Docker Compose (Option 2)

-To launch vLLM Service along with the OPEA LLM Microservice, follow these steps:
+To launch vLLM Service along with the LLM Microservice, follow these steps:

 #### 2.1.
 Modify the environment configuration file to align it to your case